 - to remedy any unlawful activity resulting from the LDT's use, such as improper labeling.

 Not all corrections or removals trigger reporting requirements.
 Actions taken solely to improve performance, quality, or profitability don't require reporting unless they address health risks or legal compliance issues.
-Furthermore, if an event has already been reported under MDR requirements, no additional report is needed.
+Also, if an event has already been reported under MDR requirements, no additional report is likely needed.

 However, when a correction or removal is undertaken to address health risks or legal compliance, laboratories must submit their report within 10 working days of initiating the action.
 Reports can be submitted via email to the FDA or through the ESG using eSubmitter.